eduardoliboriox/label-tracking-system/README.EN.md

-# 🏷️ Label Tracking System
+# 🏷️ Label Tracking System — Venttos

-The **Label Tracking System** is an internal platform designed to control, monitor, and record the movement of plates/parts within the production workflow.
-It uses **QR Codes**, batch-specific labels, and tracking points (terminals) installed in departments to ensure every item is traced from production to shipping.
+The **Label Tracking System** is an internal platform designed to control, monitor, and register the movement of boards/parts throughout the entire production flow.
+It uses **QR Codes**, individual labels per lot, and tracking points (terminals) installed in each sector to ensure every item is traceable from production to shipment.

-This is a **real-time automated system** that replaces manual controls (spreadsheets, paper, notes), reduces human errors, and increases data reliability.
+This is a **real-time automated system** that replaces manual processes (spreadsheets, notes, paper forms), reduces human error, and increases information reliability.

-Check out the live application via the link at the end of this README.md.
+You can view the live version through the link at the end of this README.

 ---

 ## 📁 Project Structure

 ```
-label-tracking-system/
+label-tracking-system
 ├─ static/
 │   ├─ logo.png
 │   └─ style.css